I interviewed Australia’s top IT experts to get their advice and tips on how businesses can successfully set their teams up for remote work.

 “It’s got to be easy — you make it too hard, no one’s going to use it.”

 Providing a simple, straightforward remote access solution comes down to understanding your teams, and their daily workflows.
-Without access to the software and systems they normally have, their workflow will suffer.
+Without access to the software and systems they normally have, their workflow will suffer during the remote work period.

 2. Make security a priority